statsle/Rcvxclustr/README.md

       1       1       1       1       1
 ```

-### The ADMM algorithm with parameter tuning for *\lambda*
+### The ADMM algorithm with parameter tuning for $`\lambda`$

-We use the ADMM algorithm to solve the optimization problem over an increasing sequence of *\lambda* values until all data points are clustered into one single cluster.
-To enhance computational efficiency, we employ a warm-start strategy, initializing the ADMM algorithm for a new *\lambda* with the solution obtained from the preceding *\lambda*.
-For each value of *\lambda*, we perform multiple iterations of the ADMM algorithm.
+We use the ADMM algorithm to solve the optimization problem over an increasing sequence of $`\lambda`$ values until all data points are clustered into one single cluster.
+To enhance computational efficiency, we employ a warm-start strategy, initializing the ADMM algorithm for a new $`\lambda`$ with the solution obtained from the preceding $`\lambda`$.
+For each value of $`\lambda`$, we perform multiple iterations of the ADMM algorithm.
-We report the best solution obtained along the path of increasing *\lambda*’s, measured by Hubert and Arabie’s adjusted Rand index (HA Rand index).
+We report the best solution obtained along the path of increasing $`\lambda`$’s, measured by Hubert and Arabie’s adjusted Rand index (HA Rand index).
 We use the function `ADMM_RCC` in the package to conduct the numerical experiments in our paper.

 <!---